RVCC-IDMX/discord-bot-bryan-stanski/README.md

 For the laMarket args you must type in a subcategory (just searching by main categories is unavailable at this time).
 Below you can find a table with each available subcategory and it's corresponding category.

+#### Currently the only functional category that I tested is the Honing Materials.
+While other subcategories in enhancement material MIGHT work, it also sends a error message reply with the correct message.
+Others are just not working at the moment

 | Category             | Subcategory                 |
 | -------------------- | --------------------------- |
 | Enhancement Material | Honing Materials            |